bminard/vagrant_boxes/README.rst

 CentOS Vagrant box.
 Other branches contain different applications:

   - cpython defines a virtual machine for working on `Cpython`_
+  - boost-devel defines a virtual machine for working on `Boost`_
   - reviewboard defines a basic `Review Board`_ virtual machine

 This implementation stores several passwords and key pairs in the credentials